kevkoa2106/hw-reminder/README.md

 *   Add Homework
 *   Change Homework status
-*   Reminds you when deadlione of hopmework getting close
+*   Reminds you when deadline of homework is getting close